Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 ### Issue: "Cart item not found"
 - **Solution:** Ensure the cart_item_id exists and belongs to you.
 Use "View Cart" to get valid cart_item_ids.

+### Issue: "Invalid coupon code"
+- **Solution:** Check that the coupon code exists in the system.
+Coupon codes are case-insensitive.

+### Issue: "Coupon has expired" or "Coupon is not yet valid"
+- **Solution:** Check the coupon's validity period.
+Coupons have a valid_from and valid_until date.

+### Issue: "Minimum order amount of ₹X required"
+- **Solution:** Add more items to your cart to meet the minimum order amount required by the coupon.

+### Issue: "You have already used this coupon"
+- **Solution:** The coupon has a per-user usage limit.
+You cannot use the same coupon again if you've reached the limit.

+### Issue: "Coupon usage limit reached"
+- **Solution:** The coupon has reached its total usage limit across all users.
+Try a different coupon.